 All participants were followed for about 10 years.
 When researchers analyzed how many died and their cause of death, they found people who were physically active — whether just a couple of times per week or more frequently — experienced lower mortality rates than inactive people.

-If people have a choice, Tabacco would still recommend more frequent exercise because of the benefits it has on lowering anxiety and blood pressure.
+If people have a choice, Tabacco still recommends more frequent exercise because of the benefits it has on lowering anxiety and blood pressure.

 “The 20- to 30-minute walk or jog daily has been shown to lead to better outcomes as far as the ability to handle psychological stress and difficult situations, and even just overall feeling better.
-The endorphins we get from daily exercise is a positive thing and leads to a higher quality of life.”
+The endorphins we get from daily exercise is a positive thing and leads to a higher quality of life," he explains.

-He urged weekend warriors to pace themselves and keep a close check on their heart and body.
-People can work through an exercise and feel OK, but the stress it puts on their bones and joints may overload what they’re capable of, causing injury, Tabacco said.
+He urges weekend warriors to pace themselves and keep a close check on their heart and body.
+People can work through an exercise and feel OK, but the stress it puts on their bones and joints may overload what they’re capable of, causing injury, Tabacco says.